Product development of My Pages - a self-service portal for debtors

 From design system workshop - Working with colors

-For a deeper dive into this work, see the
+For a deeper dive into my work with the design system, see the

-As part of shaping the future state of My Pages, I was tasked with exploring and designing key parts of the user journey from a more holistic and forward-looking perspective.
+As part of shaping the future state of a debtors experience of debt collection, I was tasked with exploring and designing key parts of the user journey from a more holistic and forward-looking perspective.

 I began with the payment plan journey, one of the most critical and complex flows.
 This included the entire experience, from the moment a user receives a letter (physically or via a digital mailbox like Kivra), through setting up and managing a payment plan, to either completing it or discontinuing it.